 Straits State Park

 It’s fun to drive over the Mighty Mackinac Bridge, but getting a photo with her is a must!
 Stop at the Straits State Park scenic outlook.
-Here, you’ll find a platform with some binoculars so you can see the bridge up close and personal — as long as you have quarters!
-There are also stairs that lead to a beach.
+Here, you’ll find a platform with some binoculars so you can see the bridge up close — as long as you have quarters!
+Take the stairs to the beach.
 It’s perfect for a family photo with Lake Huron and the bridge in the background.

-Swing by Clyde’s Drive In to eat a ¾-pound Big C burger, grab a malt and stretch out your legs before continuing on your trip.
-Don’t worry, they also have several smaller sandwiches to choose from for those of you with smaller appetites.
-To get a headstart, call in your order when you’re about 20 minutes out.
-Be sure to check the Facebook page because this joint is always featuring fun fried foods, slushies and different desserts.
-Although there is limited seating inside, you can always picnic outside or drive a few minutes to the shores of Lake Huron.
+Swing by Clyde’s Drive-In in St. Ignace to eat a ¾-pound Big C burger, sip a malt and stretch your legs before continuing on your trip.
+Don’t worry, they also have several smaller sandwiches.
+To have your order ready when you arrive, call it in when you are about 20 minutes away.
+Check the Facebook page for hours and menu updates.
+Although there is limited seating inside, you can always picnic a few minutes away on the shores of Lake Huron.
 This business accepts cash only.

 Mackinac Island and Drummond Island

-Mackinac Island is known for its crown jewel status on Lake Huron — visit Grand Hotel, Fort Mackinac, fudge shops and bike M-185.
-Did we mention no cars are allowed?
-Take the ferry over, and possibly go underneath the Mackinac Bridge for an up-close view!
+Mackinac Island is the crown jewel on Lake Huron — visit the Grand Hotel, Fort Mackinac, fudge shops and bike or ride a horse on M-185 — no cars are allowed on the Island.
+Take a ferry to and from the Island and look into their special tours!

-Drummond Island is a unique piece of paradise.
-Take a ferry or plane, and explore over 100 miles of ATV and ORV trails, kayak the Heritage Water Trail or scuba dive to shipwrecks.
+Drummond Island is an outdoor lovers’ paradise.
+Take a car, ferry or plane, and explore over 100 miles of ATV and ORV trails, kayak the Heritage Water Trail or scuba dive to shipwrecks

 Soo Locks

-A colorful history surrounds the world-famous Soo Locks which form a passage for deep-draft ships around the rapids of the St. Mary's River.
+A colorful history surrounds Sault Ste.
+Marie’s world-famous Soo Locks.
+These engineering marvels form a passage for the Great Lakes and international deep-draft ships around the rapids of the St. Marys River.
 The two longest locks in the world are part of this National Historic Site, which has been in operation since 1855.
 The Visitor Viewing Area includes observation decks so close to the big ships that you feel you can touch them.
 Take a Soo Locks Boat Tour to learn more.

 Great Lakes Shipwreck Museum and Whitefish Point

-This cape on the northeastern side of the Upper Peninsula is the closest navigation mark to the wreck of the SS Edmund Fitzgerald site at 17 miles away.
+This cape on the northeastern side of the Upper Peninsula is ominously known as Lake Superior’s Shipwreck Coast.
+It is the closest navigation mark to the wreck of the SS Edmund Fitzgerald site at 17 miles away.
 The ore freighter sank in 1975.
-Every vessel leaving or entering Lake Superior must pass Whitefish Point
+Every vessel leaving or entering Lake Superior must pass Whitefish Point and at least 200 shipwrecks are off its coast.

-Learn about shipwreck history and preservation work through top quality exhibits of shipwreck artifacts, artwork, shipwreck models and lifelike mannequins at the Great Lakes Shipwreck Museum.
-While here, you can view shipwreck footage, the bell from the Edmund Fitzgerald, the 1861 lightkeeper’s quarters and much more.
+Learn about shipwreck history and preservation work through top-quality exhibits of shipwreck artifacts, artwork and shipwreck models at the Great Lakes Shipwreck Museum.
+While here, view shipwreck footage, the bell from the Edmund Fitzgerald, the 1861 lightkeeper’s quarters and much more.

 Tahquamenon Falls State Park and Tahquamenon Falls Brewery

-Afterward, grab a bite to eat and check out the gift shop at Tahquamenon Falls Brewery & Pub, Michigan’s only brewery within a state park.
+Afterward, grab a bite to eat and a craft beer at Tahquamenon Falls Brewery & Pub, Michigan’s only brewery within a state park.
+Take time to visit the gift shop before you return to the road.

 Crisp Point Lighthouse

 Crisp Point Lighthouse is one of the original five U.S. lifesaving stations on Lake Superior between Whitefish Point and Munising.
 When volunteers are available, you can explore the Visitors Center and climb to the top of the lighthouse tower for a panoramic view of Lake Superior.
-Take time to wander the winding shore, keep an eye out for passing freighters and pause to consider all of the stories of ships and keepers this lighthouse holds.
-Rock hunters may strike treasure as Crisp Point is known for agates.
+Wander the winding shore, keep an eye out for passing freighters and pause to consider all of the stories of ships and keepers this lighthouse holds.
+Rock hunters, Crisp Point is known for agates.

 Central Upper Peninsula